Kevin110026/airmouse-v0.1/README.md

 ## zooming
 **thumb & ring finger:**

-curve both of them of the same time to zoom in/out the page
+curve both of them then move your hand up/down to zoom in/out the page

 # Common Issues: